TL;DR

 Women's Olympic bar with proper specifications

-Designed for smaller hands, the Bella Bar features a 25mm diameter shaft and 33-pound weight.
-The reduced knurling depth prevents hand tearing while maintaining adequate grip.
+Built for smaller hands, the Bella Bar uses a 25mm shaft and weighs 33 pounds.
+The reduced knurling depth helps prevent hand tearing while keeping enough bite for a secure grip.

 Key Specs: